abcdaaaaaaaaa/MQDataScience/DataScience/Models/ModelSensor/beforeadme.txt

 The data you need to measure for this code: Sensor Percentage.

 -- WARNING --
+For aims to predict future data based on past data:
 If the sensor you are using is listed, browse to the 4D_Slope folder.
 If the sensor you are using is listed but not in the 4D_Slope list, examine the ModelGases folder.
+(ModelGases --> ModelSlope.py)

+For simulates which gas will give which ppm result at which sensor percentage:
+If the sensor you are using is listed, browse to the 3D_Surface folder.
+If the sensor you are using is listed but not in the 3D_Surface list, examine the ModelGases folder.
+(ModelGases --> ModelGraph.py)

 -- THANKS FOR YOUR CONTRIBUTIONS --
 If the sensor you are using is a different model gas sensor, please report it to us as "Issues".